Red (band): Declaration (2019–2022)

 The band posted an update, via a YouTube video on January 21, 2019.
-They announced that they are no longer signed to Essential/Sony and they will record their next album independently.
-They also announced that touring drummer Dan Johnson will join the band full-time as their fourth member, thus making a four-piece lineup for the first time since 2014.
+They announced that they were no longer signed to Essential/Sony and they would record their next album independently.
+They also announced that touring drummer Dan Johnson joined the band full-time as their fourth member, thus making a four-piece lineup for the first time since 2014.
 On June 7, the band released "The Evening Hate", their first new released music since leaving their record label.
 After announcing a small run of 10th anniversary tour dates for Innocence & Instinct, the band released another single, "From the Ashes", accompanied by a lyric video, and announced more tour dates.
 On September 17, they announced a tour with In Flames for 36 dates across North America.
 On October 11, the band announced a new EP, The Evening Hate, would be released November 1, in addition to releasing a new single, "Hemorrhage", a cover of the Fuel song of the same name.

-On January 10, 2020, the band announced that their upcoming seventh studio album, Declaration, is set for release on April 10, 2020.
+On January 10, 2020, the band announced that their seventh studio album, Declaration, was set for release on April 10, 2020.
 On March 25, the band announced that Declaration would be released a week earlier than its original April 10 release date.
 The album was released on April 3 as planned, and peaked at No. 61 on the Billboard 200 charts.
 On February 9, 2021, the band announced that they had parted ways with Dan Johnson.
 Shortly after Johnson's departure, the band hired new drummer Brian Medeiros.

 Rated R (2023–present)

 The group's first live album, Until We Have Faces: Live and Unplugged, was released on December 2, 2022.
-During the announcement of the live album's release, the band also announced that they will release a new album sometime in spring 2023.
+During the announcement of the live album's release, the band also announced that they would release a new album sometime in spring 2023.
+The band went on both headlining tours and supporting tours with Alter Bridge, Mammoth WVH and Pistols at Dawn for January and the majority of February.

 On January 24, 2023, they revealed the name of the new album to be Rated R on their Facebook page.
+On June 16, the band revealed the album would be released on September 29, 2023, while also stating that the lead single of the album titled "Surrogates" would be available for all streaming services on August 4.
+The band also announced they would embark on the "Rated R Tour", which started in September and carries on until 2024.
+On September 1, they released two new songs, "Cold World" and "Minus It All".

+Red collaborated with Canadian Christian rock band Thousand Foot Krutch to remake the latter's song "I Get Wicked".
+The song, titled "I Get Wicked (Reignited)", was released on March 8, 2024.

+In June 2024, the band announced the "Emergency Tour", taking place during September, featuring guest appearances from Adelitas Way and Kingdom Collapse.

+On October 27, 2024, it was announced that former drummer Hayden Lamb died.

+On May 25, 2025, drummer Brian Medeiros announced his departure from the band.